 What if your return flight is the day after your Colombian visa expires?

 Just recently, someone posted a Colombian visa question in one of the Facebook groups.
 I guess this is a question that a number of people might have, so I thought I’d write a post on it.
 As a tourist, you can stay for up to 180 days in Colombia in any calendar year.
 You’ll normally get a 90-day visa initially (this is the stamp you get at the airport when you first enter Colombia).
 Before this visa expires, you’ll need to go to Migración to get a new passport stamp, or leave and re-enter the country.
 You can then stay for another 90 days.
 This person said that she was already on her second tourist visa and her flight home was booked for the day after her current visa was due to expire.
 She asked if this would be a problem.
 The answer is that they are really thorough at the airport about checking visa dates and the number of days you have spent in Colombia.
-If you have overstayed, you’ll be fined.
+If you have overstayed any type of Colombian visa, you’ll be fined.

 Make an appointment at Migración to get a Salvoconducto